stefanhige/rsom_feature_extraction/README.md

 ## VESNET

+* choose automatic probability depending on maximum of dice overlay **in progress** need verification sweep that minimize_scalar does actually find the minimum plot a plot prob against dice, to see if there's one or multiple minima

 * major: implement possibility to pass sparsly annotated data.
   - either in different file, or mark unannotated area with label "2"
   - in dataloader, detect, if a file has label "2" inside, if yes, split